asyncy/microservice.guide/schema/actions/README.md

           actions:
             like:
               <<: *like  # yaml feature to reuse a defined structure (see &like above)
-              set:
+              defaults:
                 tweetid: id
 ```

 > <small>Twitter streams tweets.
 Each tweet has an output of which has an action `like`.
-It utilizes the services action `like` by setting the argument `tweetid` to the property `id`.
+It utilizes the service's action `like` by setting the argument `tweetid` to the property `id`.
 [See full example here](https://github.com/microservice/twitter/blob/da79f0f75f0b23d257cb3b8678d8f0d558f9432b/microservice.yml#L126-L145).</small>